 The board may delegate many of its powers to one or more committees.
 Currently, we have three committees: (1) Finance Committee; (2) Governance & Board Development Committee; and (3) Farm Impact & Stewardship Committee.
-From August 2018-July 2024, the board also had an investment committee, but those responsibilities have now been largely reallocated to management, with the Farm Impact & Stewardship Committee supporting the board in oversight of investment activities.
-Please refer to the section titled "Policies with Regards to Certain Activities"-Committees" for more detailed description of the committees.

 The board from time to time may form committees to accomplish a specific task.
 Upon completion of the task, the committee is typically disbanded.
 Additionally, the board may establish new standing committees at any time, in their discretion.